monster-js/docs-v1/docs/http.md

 slug: /http
 ---

-This package helps MunsterJS applications to communicate with a server using http protocol.
+This package helps MonsterJS applications to communicate with a server using http protocol.
-This package is a wrapper of fetch api built for MunsterJS applications.
+This package is a wrapper of fetch api built for MonsterJS applications.

 ## Installation